irobot-ros/ros2-performance/cross-compiling/advanced.md

 You may also want to update the ignore scripts to permanently stop ignoring the package.
 The packages to be ignored in a workspace are specified in two different scripts: a distribution-specific script such as `ignore_pkgs_scripts/<ROS2_DISTRO>_ignore.sh` and an architecture-specific script such as `ignore_pkgs_scripts/<TARGET_ARCHITECTURE>_ignore.sh`.

-If you stop ignoring a package, you will have to consider it as any other new ROS 2 package and make sure that its rependencies are satisfied.
+If you stop ignoring a package, you will have to consider it as any other new ROS 2 package and make sure that its dependencies are satisfied.

 #### Generic (non-ROS) dependencies